 Insertion fee: 29p

 Final value fee: 10p

 Paypal fee: 35p

-It can take some experimenting to see what works and what sells well so be prepared to be a little disappointed sometimes; it may turn out that you are better off taking many items to a car boot sale and selling each for £1.
-But eBay can be profitable if you have some nice things to sell and are prepared to spend a bit more time doing it.
-You also get often get a number of free listings per month so can skip the insertion fee if you only list a few items each time.
+It can take some experimenting to see what works and what doesn’t so be prepared to be a little disappointed sometimes; it may turn out that you are better off taking many items to a car boot sale and selling each for £1.
+But eBay can be very profitable if you really think about what you are doing. eBay sometimes give sellers a number of free listings per month so you can skip the insertion fee if you only list a few items each time.

 Don’t spend a lot on packaging

 Gone are the days when I would walk into a Post Office and buy their jiffy bags at insane prices.
 I recommend you buy all your postage and packing materials on eBay!
 There are many sellers that specialise in these items; buy plastic mailing bags in bulk on there and also bubble wrap and jiffy bags if you need them.
 I send clothes in plastic mailing bags without bubble wrap – it makes them slimmer and weigh less, so they cost less to post.
 Also, save all the packaging you receive from anything you buy to post your own items in.
 If you know you are about to have a major eBay listing session, be prepared and order cheaper packaging materials a few days before.

 Pack your items sensibly